gamecc666/JSONAndXMLSerializer/Readme.md

-# Readme - Code Samples for Bonus Chapter 2, XML and JSON
+# Readme XML and JSON

-This chapter contains the following code samples:
+contains the following code samples:

 * XmlReaderAndWriterSample (reading and writing XML using `XmlReader` and `XmlWriter`)
 * XmlDocumentSample (reading and writing XML using `XmlDocument`)